orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 - Using AI and joysticks for word typing to move across a usual keyboard?
 How about less usual inputs, like repeated Q.s?
 RIght trigger + Right stick for where to start, left trigger for a movement.
 First entry is difficult, repeats is easier.
 Or quickly typing 1234567890
 	- Disamiguation of manby options necessary?
 Left trigger up/down
 - Space of keyboard to target input to allow easy internationalization
-- Allow with voice to spell out
+- Allow with voice to spell out words if they;'re not yet in the dictionary, use words in 'project' - being the user-level /  directory as more likely.
 - X call property
 - Square, call method